 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Complementary and alternative medicine (CAM) includes a group of diverse medical and healthcare systems, practices, and products that are not generally considered part of conventional medicine.
-Complementary medicine is generally regarded as a complementary treatment that is used alongside conventional medicine, whereas alternative medicine is regarded as a treatment used in place of conventional medicine.
+Complementary and alternative medicine (CAM) includes a group of diverse medical and healthcare systems, practices and products that are not generally considered part of conventional medicine.
+Complementary medicine is generally regarded as additional treatment that is used alongside conventional medicine, whereas alternative medicine is regarded as a treatment used in place of conventional medicine.

 Complementary and alternative medicine use

 Of the various forms of CAM, acupuncture is amongst the most popular.
-Approximately 3 million people undergo acupuncture treatment in the UK each year.
+A 2012 survey estimated 4 million sessions are provided annually in the UK and that 42% of practitioners practised within the NHS.

 - Add notes to any clinical page and create a reflective diary